Pour Over Instructions

 - Place your pour over cone atop your carafe or mug.
 Insert a filter and wet it with hot water.
 Let the water drip through, then dump it out.
 This step removes any papery flavors from the filter.

-- Grind 22 grams of your favorite single origin coffee (we recommend our Ethiopia Dry Process).
+- Grind 22 grams of your favorite single origin coffee.
 Shoot for a grind size with the coarseness of kosher salt.

 - Fill a gooseneck kettle all the way to the top and bring it to a boil.
 Take it off the heat and wait 30 seconds to 1 minute before pouring.
 This will bring your water to roughly 207 Fahrenheit, our preferred temperature for pour over brewing.